 Live Action TV

-- The Thals in Doctor Who are described as this in the first Monster of the Week serial, "The Daleks".
+- The Thals are described as this in the first Monster of the Week serial, "The Daleks".
 While both races mutated heavily due to radiation, the Daleks, who favoured environment suits, became hideous beings, while the Thals, who favoured a combination of gradual adaptation and anti-radiation drugs, became a race of beautiful, blond-haired people.
 It seems that the Thal men are especially beautiful, as Susan is shocked by the beauty of the first Thal she meets, calling him 'perfect', and Barbara has something of an off-screen romance with a known Thal beauty.
 Of course, this relies on heavy amounts of Informed Attractiveness - they are all very good looking, but certainly not to unusual levels, and their taste in fashion is hilariously stupid.

 - Nymphs in Dungeons & Dragons are described as being so beautiful that they can make characters go blind just from seeing them.

 - Elves, of course, tend to be very attractive.
 Even the drow (dark elves), making them prime examples of Evil Is Sexy.